Sini-GAO/Data-for-Sini-s-manuscript-to-FSM/README.md

-# IJPR
+# JIM

-This is the programming document for the large numerical experiment in Sini's manuscript submitted to IJPR.
+This is the programming document for the large numerical experiment in Sini's manuscript submitted to JIM.

 It has:
        (1) AMOSA code for the large numerical example (shared after the manuscript is accepted);